GMLC-TDC/utilities/README.md

 [![](https://img.shields.io/badge/License-BSD-blue.svg)](https://github.com/GMLC-TDC/utilities/blob/master/LICENSE)

 # Utilities
 Collection of utilities used inside [HELICS](https://github.com/GMLC-TDC/HELICS) and supporting repos.
 These utilities are used for data storage for different purposes inside the code.
-In some cases they were mage more general than needed to support other types or be useful elsewhere.
+In some cases they were made more general than needed to support other types or be useful elsewhere.

 ## General utilities

+### StringOps

+A collection of common operations on StringOps

+### StringView_ops

+similar to stringOps but on string_view objects

+## Release
+The Utilities library is distributed under the terms of the BSD-3 clause license.
+All new contributions must be made under this license.
+[LICENSE](LICENSE)

+SPDX-License-Identifier: BSD-3-Clause